-In the aftermath of the decision of the United Kingdom to leave the European Union (EU), many insurance companies are now looking to re-establish themselves in a country with guaranteed access to the single market in advance of the expiry of the transitional period, which has been provisionally agreed to end in December 2020.
+The UK's decision to leave the European Union has resulted in a number of financial services firms engaging with the Central Bank of Ireland (the Central Bank) to discuss potential moves and authorisation, ranging from UK firms looking to re-establish themselves in advance of Brexit in a country with guaranteed access to the single market to a number of branches of UK entities in Ireland considering their future corporate structures post-Brexit.
 The efficiency of Irish domestic regulators, well-established prudential regulation and a young, well-educated English-speaking workforce has cemented Ireland's status as a thriving hub for the insurance industry in the EU.